Skip to content

 CC BY 4.0

 The Slowdown specification text is licensed under Creative Commons Attribution 4.0.
-You are free to share and adapt the specification, including for commercial use, as long as you credit Super Interactive.
+You are free to share and adapt it, including for commercial use, as long as you credit Slownotes.

 MIT

-Reference parsers and tooling published by Super Interactive are released under the MIT licence.
+Reference parsers and tooling published by Superintendent BV are released under the MIT licence.
 The Slownotes app itself is a separate, proprietary product.

 Versioning